munificent/craftinginterpreters/book/closures.md

 ^code init-is-captured (1 before, 1 after)

-<span name="zero">Also</span>, the special "slot zero local" that the compiler
+<span name="zero">Likewise</span>, the special "slot zero local" that the
-implicitly declares:
+compiler implicitly declares:

 <aside name="zero">

 Later in the book, it *will* become possible for a user to capture this variable.
+Just building some anticipation here.

 </aside>

 ^code init-zero-local-is-captured (1 before, 1 after)

-When resolving an identifier, if we end up creating an upvalue for some enclosing local variable, we mark the local as captured:
+When resolving an identifier, if we end up creating an upvalue for a local variable, we mark it as captured:

 ^code mark-local-captured (1 before, 1 after)

-Now, at the end of a block scope when the compiler is emitting code to free the stack slots for the locals, we can tell which ones need to get hoisted onto the heap.
+Now, at the end of a block scope when the compiler emits code to free the stack slots for the locals, we can tell which ones need to get hoisted onto the heap.
 We'll use a new instruction for that:

 ^code end-scope (3 before, 2 after)